Midnapore, Calgary: History

 Midnapore was once an unincorporated hamlet under the jurisdiction of the Municipal District of Turner Valley No. 32.
 The Hamlet of Midnapore and adjoining lands were annexed by the City of Calgary on December 30, 1961.
-Following annexation, Midnapore was established as a neighbourhood in 1977.
-The Fish-Creek Lacombe C-Train station, which serves part of Calgary's current LRT light rail transit system, recalls Midnapore's former past through its modern interpretation of the former Midnapore rail station.

 Amenities

-Midnapore has a mall (the Midnapore Mall), a community centre (Mid-Sun Community Association) which it shares with the adjacent community of Sundance, as well as many fast food restaurants including McDonald's, Wendy's, Tim Hortons, Taco Time and Subway.
-The community also has its own man-made lake which is used by residents in summer for water sports and in winter for skating and tobogganing.
-Some houses in Midnapore border onto the lake and towards the northern part of the community, houses border onto Fish Creek Provincial Park.
-It is not uncommon to see wildlife such as deer, foxes and coyotes wandering around this area of the community.
-White-tailed Jackrabbits, both red and gray squirrels and a variety of birds such as black-billed magpies, black-capped chickadees, merlin and house finches are found year-round in Midnapore.
+Midnapore has a mall (the Midnapore Mall), a community centre (Mid-Sun Community Association) which it shares with the adjacent community of Sundance, as well as many fast food restaurants.

+The community also has its own artificial lake which is used by residents in summer for water sports and in winter for skating and tobogganing.
+Some houses in Midnapore back onto the lake and towards the northern part of the community, houses border onto Fish Creek Provincial Park.
+It is not uncommon to see such wildlife as deer, foxes, bobcats and coyotes wandering around this area of the community.
+White-tailed jackrabbits, both red and grey squirrels and various birds, including black-billed magpies, black-capped chickadees, merlin, and house finches, are found year-round in Midnapore.

-Midnapore also has a large business section with a Re/Max office, Tri-Services station (police, EMS and Fire), Wingate Inn, Beverly Centre elderly facility, a private elementary and junior high school, Kingdom Hall of Jehovah's Witnesses, and offices for H & R Block, Genstar, and a medical clinic.
-Midnapore has two elementary schools: Mother Teresa (separate-Catholic) and Midnapore Elementary.
-Midnapore is also the home to St. Mary's University and Father Lacombe Nursing Home.
-Midnapore is served by a number of transit bus routes that feed to Somerset-Bridlewood, Shawnessy, and Fish Creek-Lacombe train stations.
+Midnapore is the home to St. Mary's University.
+It also has a private elementary and junior high school, Kingdom Hall of Jehovah's Witnesses, and two elementary schools: Mother Teresa (separate-Catholic) and Midnapore Elementary.

+Midnapore is served by several transit bus routes that feed Somerset-Bridlewood, Shawnessy, and Fish Creek-Lacombe train stations.